Your Guide to Solo Travel in Iceland

 Whether you’re taking part in a guided tour or just chilling in a bar in Reykjavik, you’ll likely meet people you’ll remember forever.
 Ask nicely and they’ll share with you their favourite spots in the country, to give you a unique insight into the places you’re visiting.

 Part of the reason why Icelanders are so friendly is because we’re generally a happy bunch.
-In fact, we’re consistently ranked among the top five happiest countries in the world.
+In fact, we’re consistently ranked among the top three happiest countries in the world.

 Of course, in a place as beautiful as this, it’s easy enough to see why.
 The joys of the Icelandic landscape are not just for tourists.
 On most weekends throughout the year you’ll find locals exploring the country’s awesome sights alongside you.
 Wouldn’t you if you lived here too?